FuelLabs/fuels-ts/apps/docs/src/guide/wallets/transferring-assets.md

 # Asset Transfers

-This documentation provides a guide on how to transfer assets between wallets and to contracts using methods the SDK.
+This documentation provides a guide on how to transfer assets between wallets and to contracts using the SDK.

 ## Transferring Assets Between Wallets